How OceanGate Revolutionizes Deep-Sea Exploration Using Smartsheet

-With the business strategy firmly in place, Rush knew he needed management tools to turn it into reality, but was hesitant to use traditional project management software.
+With the business strategy firmly in place, Rush needed management tools to turn it into reality, but he was hesitant to use traditional project management software.

 Less time managing the tool and training others how to use it meant more time to actually do the work.